aws/aws-eks-best-practices/content/networking/ipv6/index.md

 Any Pod-to-Pod communication across the nodes always uses an IPv6 address.
 VPC CNI configures iptables to handle IPv6 while blocking any IPv4 connections.

 Kubernetes services will receive only IPv6 addresses (ClusterIP) from Unique [Local IPv6 Unicast Addresses (ULA)](https://datatracker.ietf.org/doc/html/rfc4193).
 The ULA Service CIDR for an IPv6 cluster is automatically assigned during EKS cluster creation stage and cannot be modified.
-The following digram depicts the Pod to Kubernetes Service flow:
+The following diagram depicts the Pod to Kubernetes Service flow:

 ![EKS/IPv6, IPv6 Pod to IPv6 k8s service (ClusterIP ULA) flow](./Pod-to-service-ipv6.png)